Emanant and emergent symmetry-topological-order from low-energy spectrum: Introduction

 What does it mean for the low-energy effective theory of the XYZ model to have an exact symmetry described by the symTO $\eD(D_8)$?
 A useful viewpoint is that a symTO corresponds to a collection of symmetries which form a holo-equivalence class.
 The low-energy dynamics is constrained by every symmetry in this class.
 The holo-equivalence class of $\eD(D_8)$ contains a $\Z_2^x\times \Z_2^z\times \Z_2^{zt}$ symmetry with a type-III mixed anomaly (here $\Z_2^{zt}$ is generated by the combined action of $\Z_2^z$ and $\Z_2^t$).
 Therefore, the emanant symmetry of the XYZ model is $\Z_2^x\times \Z_2^z\times \Z_2^{zt}$ with a type-III mixed anomaly.

-The holo-equivalence class also contains a $D_8$ symmetry, which constrains the low-energy dynamics of the XYZ model.
-Thus, in some sense, $D_8$ can also be regarded as an emanant symmetry of the XYZ model.
-However, some $D_8$ charges may correspond to non-local excitations in the XYZ model.

 Although the emanant symmetry of the XYZ chain can be described by a group with an anomaly, the holographic $\eD(D_8)$ symTO point of view is still very useful.
-It allows us to use the Lagrangian condensable algebras of $\eD(D_8)$ to systematically obtain all possible gapped phases for systems with the symTO.
-We find that there are only 11 possible gapped phases for nearly isotropic XYZ chain.
+It allows us to use the Lagrangian condensable algebras of $\eD(D_8)$ to systematically obtain all possible gapped phases with the same symmetry.
+Using the symTO $\eD(D_8)$ we identify 11 gapped phases.

-The spin-$\frac12$ $SO(3)$-symmetric Heisenberg chain also exhibits the emanant symTO $\eD(D_8)$ at low energies.
-We identify an $S_3$ subgroup of the $S_4$ automorphism group of $\eD(D_8)$ that permutes the $\Z_2^x$, $\Z_2^y$, and $\Z_2^z$ symmetries contained in $\eD(D_8)$.
-Consequently, this $S_3$ automorphism is a part of $SO(3)$ rotation and becomes an emanant symmetry of the $SO(3)$-symmetric Heisenberg chain.
+The spin-$1/2$ $SO(3)$-symmetric Heisenberg chain likewise exhibits the emanant symTO $\eD(D_8)$ at low energies.
+Within $\eD(D_8)$, we identify an $S_3$ subgroup of its $S_4$ automorphism group that permutes the $\Z_2^x$, $\Z_2^y$, and $\Z_2^z$ symmetries.
+This $S_3$ is realized as a subgroup of the $SO(3)$ spin rotations in the microscopic lattice model and is an exact symmetry.

-The full $S_4$ automorphism is not an emanant symmetry of the Heisenberg chain.
-However, it emerges as an approximate symmetry that becomes increasingly accurate at lower energies.
-Combining the exact $SO(3)$ spin-rotation symmetry with this emergent $S_4$, one obtains an emergent anomalous $SO(4)$ symmetry for the $SO(3)$ Heisenberg chain, a well-known result \cite{affleck-1987, sandvik-2018}.
-Such an emergent anomalous $SO(4)$ symmetry should contain the anomaly-free emanant $SO(3)$ spin-rotation symmetry together with the emanant symTO $\eD(D_8)$.
-Since $\eD(D_8)$ can be viewed as $\Z_2^x\times \Z_2^z\times \Z_2^{zt}$ with a type-III mixed anomaly, this suggests that \frmbox{the full emanant symmetry of the $SO(3)$ Heisenberg chain is $SO(3)\times \Z_2^t$ with a mixed anomaly.
-Such an emanant symmetry is the exact part of the emergent anomalous $SO(4)$ symmetry.} We remark that, \emph{a priori}, the emanant symmetry could go beyond anomalous symmetries; our calculations indicate, however, that it lies within the anomalous class and is naturally $SO(3)\times \Z_2^t$ with a mixed anomaly.
+The full $S_4$ automorphism is not an exact emanant symmetry of the Heisenberg chain.
+Nevertheless, it emerges as an approximate symmetry that becomes increasingly accurate at low energies.
+Combining the exact $SO(3)$ spin-rotation symmetry with this emergent $S_4$, one recovers the well-known emergent anomalous $SO(4)$ symmetry of the $SO(3)$ Heisenberg chain \cite{affleck-1987,sandvik-2018}.
+From the symTO viewpoint, this emergent anomalous $SO(4)$ symmetry must contain the anomaly-free emanant $SO(3)$ spin-rotation symmetry together with the emanant symTO $\eD(D_8)$.
+Since $\eD(D_8)$ can be viewed as a realization of $\Z_2^x\times \Z_2^z\times \Z_2^{zt}$ with a type-III mixed anomaly, this suggests that \frmbox{the full emanant symmetry of the $SO(3)$ Heisenberg chain is $SO(3)\times \Z_2^t$ with a mixed anomaly, which constitutes the exact part of the emergent anomalous $SO(4)$ symmetry.}